Towards Unified and Lossless Latent Space for 3D Molecular Latent Diffusion Modeling: Methodology

 where $\tilde{\Mat{H}}^n$ denotes the updated atom embedding for the next layer, computed as follows:

 where $\mathbf{W}^q$ and $\mathbf{W}^{kv}$ are linear projectors.
-Unlike the original R-Trans, our implementation does not update the edge embedding $\mathbf{H}^e$ across layers.
-We find that this method is more efficient without compromising performance.
+Unlike the original R-Trans, our implementation does not update the edge $\mathbf{H}^e$ every layer, which improves efficiency without compromising performance.

-Compared to Transformer~\cite{Transformer}, R-Trans can effectively integrate edge embeddings $\mathbf{H}^e\in \mathbb{R}^{|\mathcal{V}|\times |\mathcal{V}|\times d}$ and atom embeddings $\mathbf{H}^n\in \mathbb{R}^{|\mathcal{V}|\times d}$, despite their different shapes, making it well-suited for 3D molecule encoding.
+Compared to Transformer~\cite{Transformer}, R-Trans is well-suited for 3D molecule encoding, that it can effectively integrate edge embeddings $\mathbf{H}^e\in \mathbb{R}^{|\mathcal{V}|\times |\mathcal{V}|\times d}$ and atom embeddings $\mathbf{H}^n\in \mathbb{R}^{|\mathcal{V}|\times d}$, despite their different shapes.
 This integration occurs during the computation of queries, keys and values (Equation~\eqref{eq:q} and \eqref{eq:kv}), ensuring the output atom embeddings fully incorporate edge information.

-\textbf{Decoder.} We employ a standard Transformer~\cite{Transformer} as decoder, with three additional predictors to reconstruct complete 3D molecules: atom types, bond types, and atom coordinates.
+\textbf{Decoder.} Given encoder's latents $\mathbf{Z}$, we employ a Transformer~\cite{Transformer} decoder $\mathcal{D}(\cdot)$ to obtain the atom-wise output $\Mat{P} = \operatorname{Transformer}(\mathbf{Z}) \in \mathbb{R}^{|\mathcal{V}|\times d}$.
 Unlike the encoder, our decoder includes no molecule-specialized design, because it processes sequences of latents.
-Given the encoder's latents $\mathbf{Z}$, our Transformer decoder provides the representation:
+Further, we employ three MLP predictors for atom, bond types, and atom coordinates to reconstruct complete 3D molecules: